-- 1. The school board may or may not allow persons to speak on an agenda item. - 2.
-Persons who wish to have a subject discussed at a public-school board meeting must provide his or her name, the name of group represented (if any), and the subject to be covered or the issue to be addressed. - 3.
-Persons who wish to address the school board on a particular subject should identify the subject and identify agenda item(s) to which their comments pertain. - 4.
-The school board chair will recognize one speaker at a time, and will rule out of order other speakers who are not recognized.
+- a.
+Persons who wish to have a subject discussed at a public school board meeting are encouraged to notify the superintendent's office in advance of the school board meeting.
+The person should provide his or her name, the name of group represented (if any), and the subject to be covered or the issue to be addressed. - b.
+Persons who wish to address the school board on a particular subject should identify the subject and identify agenda item(s) to which their comments pertain. - c.
+The school board chair will recognize one speaker at a time and will rule out of order other speakers who are not recognized.
 Only those speakers recognized by the chair will be allowed to speak.
 Comments by others are out of order.
-Individuals who interfere with or interrupt speakers, the school board, or the proceedings may be directed to leave. - 5.
+Individuals who interfere with or interrupt speakers, the school board, or the proceedings may be directed to leave. - d.
 The school board retains the discretion to limit discussion of any agenda item to a reasonable period of time as determined by the school board.
-If a group or organization wishes to address the school board on a topic, the school board reserves the right to require designation of one or more representatives or spokespersons to speak on behalf of the group or organization.

-- 6. Matters proposed for placement on the agenda which may involve data privacy concerns, which may involve preliminary allegations, or which may be potentially libelous or slanderous in nature shall not be considered in public, but shall be processed as determined by the school board in accordance with governing law. - 7.
-The school board chair shall promptly rule out of order any discussion by any person, including school board members, that would violate the provisions of state or federal law, this policy or the statutory rights of privacy of an individual. - 8.
+If a group or organization wishes to address the school board on a topic, the school board reserves the right to require designation of one or more representatives or spokespersons to speak on behalf of the group or organization. - e.
+Matters proposed for placement on the agenda which may involve data privacy concerns, which may involve preliminary allegations, or which may be potentially libelous or slanderous in nature shall not be considered in public, but shall be processed as determined by the school board in accordance with governing law. - f.
+The school board chair shall promptly rule out of order any discussion by any person, including school board members, that would violate the provisions of state or federal law, this policy or the statutory rights of privacy of an individual. - g.
 Personal attacks by anyone addressing the school board are unacceptable.
-Persistence in such remarks by an individual shall terminate that person's privilege to address the school board. - 9.
+Persistence in such remarks by an individual shall terminate that person's privilege to address the school board. - h.
 Depending upon the number of persons in attendance seeking to be heard, the school board reserves the right to impose such other limitations and restrictions as necessary in order to provide an orderly, efficient, and fair opportunity for those present to be heard.